dmuth/splunk-lab/README.md

 HTTPS is turned on by default.
 Passwords such as `password` and <a href="https://www.youtube.com/watch?v=a6iW-8xPw3k">12345</a> are not permitted.

-Please, <a href="https://diceware.dmuth.org/">use a strong password</a> if you are deploying this on a public-facing machine.
+Please, for the love of god, <a href="https://diceware.dmuth.org/">use a strong password</a> if you are deploying this on a public-facing machine.